 In the last 12 years, retail has moved from being a bricks & mortar industry with large spaces offering customer choice to a convenience, direct-toconsumer, and largely online model.
 Retailers have had to adapt their offering while optimising their cost base in order to succeed, not an easy task!
-I think the future of retail will be focused on continuous innovation - whether that be leveraging technology to streamline operations or retain customers, providing a launchpad for new products or investing in stores to establish new

-A senior woman leader once told me that the way to succeed was to only take six weeks maternity leave and have a stay-at-home partner.
+I think the future of retail will be focused on continuous innovation - whether that be leveraging A senior woman leader once told me that the way to succeed was to only take six weeks maternity leave and have a stay-at-home partner.
 I now give others the exact opposite advice!